-Step 3- Multiply length and width and you get the total area of your floor in Square meters.
+Step 3- Multiply length and width to get the total area of your floor in square meters.

 To measure flooring for an irregular room, the trick is to break the room open to its component parts.

-If you have a L shaped Space, create a rough sketch of the layout then identify areas which can be split into neat, easily manageable squares or rectangles.
-Measure each one individually.
+Step 1- If you have an L-shaped space, create a rough sketch of the layout then identify areas which can be split into neat, easily manageable squares or rectangles.

-Area A + Area B gives you the total measure of the flooring you need to fill that space.
+Step 3- Add The area of each section together to get the total area of the room (eg. Area A + Area B gives you the total measure of the flooring you need to fill the room).

 Step 1- Divide the total area of the room by 10 to factor in the 10% waste (eg. 25m2/10=2.5m2).

 Step 2- Add the 10% to your total order of flooring (eg. 2.5m2 + 25m2 = 27.5m2 - that's your total order).